Herbivores are animals that eat mostly plants. There is also a type of herbivore that eats mostly grass for its food.

 Farm Animals that Eat Grass

 Some farm animals that eat grass include horses, cows, goats, sheep, chickens, turkeys, and donkeys.
+You can learn about the main animals that eat grass on a farm at Farm Animals that Eat Grass.

 For large areas, cattle are probably the best for eating and managing extra grass.
 For smaller areas, sheep are the best option for managing grass.